yogayataverma/CodeEditor/README.md

-# Simple Code Editor App
+# (CodeGlow)Simple Code Syntax Highlighter App

-This is a simple React application that demonstrates a code editor using PrismJS syntax highlighting.
+This is a simple React application that demonstrates a code syantx highlighter using PrismJS syntax highlighting.

 ## Getting Started